gabrielflorit/points2polygons/README.md

 333 Point Lane,red,300,3,3
 ```

-Running `points2polygons --polygons town.geojson --points houses.csv` will simply place the houses in our town, and generate something like this:
+Running `points2polygons --polygons town.geojson --points houses.csv` will correctly place the houses in our town, and generate something like this:

 ```javascript
 {